Markbnj/venv2docker/README.md

 It's a good question!
-Physically migrating your virtualenv into a docker container is probably not a good way to proceed for production deployments, where most engineers will wante to freeze pip requirements, recreate the environment inside a clean image, and then clone the code repository into it.
+Physically migrating your virtualenv into a docker container is probably not a good way to proceed for production deployments, where most engineers will want to freeze pip requirements, recreate the environment inside a clean image, and then clone the code repository into it.
 That gives you a declarative recipe for recreating the runtime environment, as well as confidence that what was committed to the repo is what